Council tax discounts and exemptions

 - An annex occupied by a dependant relative if it's self-contained, forms part of another home and is occupied by a relative who is over 65-years old, disabled or severely mentally impaired

-- Empty and furnished - full charge from the date the property became empty
+- full charge from the date the property became empty